Vindair/CP317-W2018-G3/documents/Subby-Analysis.md

 * E-mail
 * Birth Date

-As well as the ability to see all listings currently posted by the selected user (The ability to complete task 5 and 10 is available here as well if there are available listings).
-An administrator enters and information changes desired, and presses the "Save" button at the bottom of the form.
-Should there be an error such as duplicate information in the database found, an error message will be displayed, otherwise the information should save.
+Additionally, the administrator is afforded the ability to see all listings currently posted by the selected user; the ability to complete Tasks 5 and 10 is available here as well if there are available listings.
+An administrator enters the desired information changes and presses the "Save" button at the bottom of the form.
+Should the administrator attempt to make invalid changes, such as duplication of information, an error message will be displayed, otherwise the information should save.
 Alternatively, should the administrator deem no changes neccesary, there is a "Cancel" button next to the save to bring the administrator to their previous viewing page.

 **Task 4: Deleting a user.
 (Prerequisites: Task 1, Task 2 if no users currently exist)** An administrator will view all the users entered in the database, and select the "Delete User" button next to the data entry.
 This will issue a prompt asking for confirmation as to whether or not to proceed with the deletion.
 Should the administrator press "Confirm", the data entry will be removed from the database, else the administrator will press "Cancel" resulting in the prompt disappearing and no changes occurring to the database.
 Deleting a user will also remove all listings posted by said user.